 Will my audience get the message?
 How will this message resonate with their needs and interests?
-Will it turn visitors into your new customers or people will simply ignore it?
-All these questions really have the same point in their essence so the answers will depend on the same thing — campaign effectiveness.
+Will it turn visitors into your new customers, or will people simply ignore it?
+All these questions really have the same point in their essence, so the answers will depend on the same thing — campaign effectiveness.

 One of the most simple and obvious ways to get answers is to count the number of interactions between the users and a particular ad.
 If a website visitor clicks on an ad, it means that the message is noticeable, attractive, and engaging — which is exactly what every marketer wants it to be.

 What is CTR?

 CTR stands for "click-through rate"; it is one of the main indicators of campaign effectiveness.
 It can be defined by the number of clicks on an ad compared to the overall number of times it was shown.
 The click-through rate is calculated as a ratio between ad clicks and ad impressions which is then shown as a percentage.